jeff-adkisson/swe-3313-fall-2025/project/details-project-plan.md

 -  70% to 79%: meets most requirements, may have some writing or organizational issues.
 -  69% or below: does not meet most requirements or is very poorly written.

-*Note: Written work not posted to GitHub using Markdown will not be graded.*
+*Note: Written work not posted to GitHub using Markdown, Loom, and/or GanttProject will not be graded.*

 #### Project Plan Scoring (40% total)